Cookies on this website

 Dr Caroline Green

-Dr Caroline Green is the Institute’s Director of Research and Head of Public Engagement.
+Dr Caroline Green is the Institute’s Director of Research and Head of Public Engagement, leading the Institute's Accelerator Fellowship Programme.
 Caroline's research focuses on AI and human rights, specifically in the fields of health and social care.
 Caroline holds a LLB (Hons) from the University of Edinburgh, an MSc in Human Rights from the LSE, a MA in Investigative Journalism from City University and a PhD in Gerontology from King's College London.
-As Director of Research, Caroline also leads the Accelerator Fellowship Programme at the Institute.

 www.oxford-aiethics.ox.ac.uk/caroline-emmer-de-albuquerque-green